decodelabs/wellspring/docs/meta/spec.md

 ### 1.1 Purpose

-Wellspring provides **PHP autoload management tools** that extend PHP's built-in SPL autoload functions with:

-- **Priority-based ordering** of autoloaders (High, Medium, Low) to control execution order.
-- **Automatic deduplication** of registered autoloaders to prevent the same loader from being called multiple times.
-- **Queue management** that automatically remaps the autoloader queue when loaders are registered or unregistered via SPL functions directly.
-- **Debugging utilities** to inspect the current state of the autoloader queue.

-Wellspring wraps SPL autoload functions (`spl_autoload_register()`, `spl_autoload_unregister()`) to provide a more structured and predictable autoloader management system while remaining compatible with direct SPL usage.
+Wellspring provides **PHP autoload management tools** that extend PHP's built-in SPL autoload functions with priority-based ordering, automatic deduplication, and queue management.
+It wraps SPL autoload functions (`spl_autoload_register()`, `spl_autoload_unregister()`) to provide a more structured and predictable autoloader management system while remaining fully compatible with direct SPL usage.

+Wellspring enables Decode Labs packages and applications to register autoloaders with explicit priority control (High, Medium, Low), prevent duplicate autoloader registration, and maintain autoloader order even when SPL functions are used directly by other code.

 ### 1.2 Non-Goals